- Replicating schemas to new databases

 Click Sync Schema in the left sidebar.
 Select

-as the source and click Next. -
+hr_testas the source and click Next.

 Select both